istvan-knab/jarmuiranyitas_2/README.md

 ![alt text](https://github.com/istvan-knab/jarmuiranyitas_2/blob/main/Old%20Documentation/Pictures/_DSC6410.jpg)
 ## Quick description 📋

 This repository is the Documentation of a 1:5 4WD-Car.
-Descriptions of previous projects and CAN protocols are declared in the repository of previous projects, which can be accessed by the following link :
+Descriptions of previous projects  can be accessed by the following link :

 https://drive.google.com/drive/folders/1CZQcddJfMFzFaR6hJL0l49vW3KqHnq_u

+##Project Documentation
+Each library has it's own short description, which is created as a README.md file.

 ## The vehicle 🚗